 - A. Bonds: State Code mandates that bidders provide bonds intended to protect other parties prior to bidding on or receiving certain contracts.
 The most common examples are found in construction contracts.
 In other instances, agencies can choose to mandate certain bonds be provided.
 Below are the types of bonds used in the state purchasing process: - a.
 Bid Bond A bond in which a third party agrees to be liable to pay a certain amount of money in the event a selected bidder fails to accept the contract as bid.
 This bond is usually required for five percent (5%) of the total bid amount and must be provided with the bid to be effective.
-Agencies are not permitted to require bid bonds unless there is a statutory requirement to do so.
-A vendor submitting a bid bond electronically will be required to submit the original bond within two business days of the bid opening date. - b.
+Agencies are not permitted to require bid bonds unless there is a statutory requirement to do so. - When a solicitation requires a bid bond, the Purchasing Division may accept an electronically submitted bid bond for the purposes of bid review, evaluation, and acceptance if that same bid bond would be considered valid if presented in its original form.
+If the electronic bid bond is not considered to be valid, the Purchasing Division buyer may request a copy of the original bid bond or a replacement bid bond with original signatures. - b.
 Labor and Materials Payment Bond A bond obtained by the apparent successful vendor in construction contracts that is intended to serve the same purpose as a mechanic's lien in the private sector.
 The bond provides laborers and material suppliers working on, or providing materials for, a construction project with protection against non-payment.
 When non-payment occurs, the laborer or material supplier can seek payment from the surety issuing the bond.
-Agencies are not permitted to require labor and material payment bonds unless there is a statutory requirement to do so. - c.
+Agencies are not permitted to

+- require labor and material payment bonds unless there is a statutory requirement to do so. - c.
 Performance Bond A bond obtained by the apparent successful vendor for the benefit of the State in which a surety agrees to be liable for a vendor's failure to satisfactorily perform the contract.
 This bond is usually for the full amount of the contract and can be utilized outside of construction contracts, but agencies must ensure that the vendors in the industry have the willingness/ability to obtain the bond. - d.
 Maintenance Bond A bond obtained by the apparent successful vendor for the benefit of the State in which the surety agrees to provide a warranty for work associated with roofing projects.
 Such bonds are normally valid for two years.